-The school will apply the principles set out in the above document when considering their approach to sexual violence and sexual harassment between children.
+The school will apply the principles set out in the above document when considering its approach to sexual violence and sexual harassment between children.
 In this school we will:

-- not accept or tolerate sexual violence and sexual harassment - not downplay or consider that these types of behaviours are 'banter', an 'inevitable part of growing up' or hold the view that 'boys will be boys', knowing that to do so may normalise inappropriate behaviours may create an unsafe culture where children feel less able to come forward with concerns - encourage early intervention to avoid potential escalation - challenge inappropriate physical behaviour (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, pulling down trousers, flicking bras and lifting up skirts - challenge inappropriate verbal behaviour, such as making sexist comments, innuendo or taunting - align with their Behaviour Policy with regards to imposing sanctions for inappropriate behaviour, including sexual harassment and/or sexual violence - embed training and education on these issues within a strong pastoral system - adopt a planned and sequenced RSE programme across the whole curriculum including age-appropriate content around: consent, gender roles, stereotyping and equality, healthy relationships, and power imbalances in relationships - develop and encourage forums that enable children to talk about issues openly - have clear and accessible systems in place for children to confidently report abuse, knowing their concerns will be treated seriously - act in the best interests of all children involved, reassure victims that they are being taken seriously and that they will be supported and kept safe.
-A victim will never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment. - manage any disclosure, either from the child who has suffered abuse or from other children, giving the victim(s) as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered.
-This will however need to be balanced with the school's duty and responsibilities to protect them and other children - carry out a risk and needs assessment for children affected by sexual violence or sexual harassment, including both the victim and alleged perpetrator- this may be informed by risk assessments completed by external services - engage with both the victim's and the alleged perpetrator's parents or carers when there has been a report of sexual violence (in the case of sexual harassment this might not be necessary or proportional and should be considered on a case-by-case basis).
-The exception to this rule is if there is a reason to believe informing a parent or carer will put a child at additional risk.
+- not accept or tolerate sexual violence and sexual harassment, or upskirting - not downplay or consider that these types of behaviours are 'banter', an 'inevitable part of growing up' or hold the view that 'boys will be boys', knowing that to do so may normalise inappropriate behaviours may create an unsafe culture where children feel less able to come forward with concerns; - encourage early intervention to avoid potential escalation; - challenge inappropriate physical behaviour (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, pulling down trousers, flicking bras and lifting up skirts; - challenge inappropriate verbal behaviour, such as making sexist comments, innuendo or taunting; - align with their Behaviour Policy with regards to imposing sanctions for inappropriate behaviour, including sexual harassment and/or sexual violence; - embed training and education on these issues within a strong pastoral system; - adopt a planned and sequenced RSE programme across the whole curriculum including age-appropriate content around: consent, gender roles, stereotyping and equality, healthy relationships, and power imbalances in relationships; - develop and encourage forums that enable children to talk about issues openly; - have clear and accessible systems in place for children to confidently report abuse, knowing their concerns will be treated seriously; - act in the best interests of all children involved, reassure victims that they are being taken seriously and that they will be supported and kept safe.
+A victim will never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment; - manage any disclosure, either from the child who has suffered abuse or from other children, giving the victim(s) as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered.
+This will however need to be balanced with the school's duty and responsibilities to protect them and other children; - carry out a risk and needs assessment for children affected by sexual violence or sexual harassment, including both the victim and alleged perpetrator- this may be informed by risk assessments completed/advice by external services; - engage with both the victim's and the alleged perpetrator's parents or carers when there has been a report of sexual violence The exception to this rule is if there is a reason to believe informing a parent or carer will put a child at additional risk.

-16.51 Support and sanction for the perpetrator
+16.6 Support and sanction for the perpetrator